Sultanpur, Uttar Pradesh: History

-As for new Sultanpur, it was also called Chhaoni Sarkar by officials and Kampu, or "the camp", by locals.
+As for the new Sultanpur, it was also called Chhaoni Sarkar by officials and Kampu, or "the camp", by locals.
 It was built up on the site of the old cantonment, which was removed in 1861.
 Sultanpur was made a municipality in June 1869, with a municipal committee; a municipal board was formed in September 1884.
 In 1890 the Victoria Manzil was built for the first agricultural exhibition, and it served as the town hall and the meeting place for the municipal board under British rule.
 At the turn of the 20th century, the town also had a police station and hospital, jail, poorhouse, leper asylum, and a dispensary which was rebuilt in 1895, at the same time as the Amethi female hospital was built in town, almost entirely funded by Raja Bhagwan Bakhsh Singh of Amethi.
 The town also had three markets: Perkinsganj, Shawganj, and Partabganj, the last of which opened in 1895 and was named after Partab Bahadur Singh, the raja of Kurwar.

 Geography and climate

 Sultanpur is the headquarters of the Sultanpur district, the north side of the district is bounded by Ayodhya district; the south side by Pratapgarh district; the west side by Barabanki and Amethi districts; and the east side by Azamgarh, Ambedkarnagar, and Jaunpur districts.

 Sultanpur has an average elevation of 95 m.
 The geography of Sultanpur comprises plain lands, except for some regions around the Gomti River, which drains almost the whole city and district.
-The southern part of city drains towards the Sai River flowing through Pratapgarh district.
+The southern part of the city drains towards the Sai River flowing through the Pratapgarh district.
 The only significant minerals found in the region are in Kanker district.
-It joins sharda canal part 16 and 17 jointly in whole district and fulfill the requirements of water for agriculture.
+It joins Sharda Canal parts 16 and 17 jointly in the whole district and fulfills the requirements of water for agriculture.

 Demographics

 According to the 2011 Indian Census, Sultanpur had a total population of 107,640, of which 56,420 were males and 51,220 were females.
-Population within the age group of 0 to 6 years was 11,647.
+The population within the age group of 0 to 6 years was 11,647.
 The total number of literates in Sultanpur was 84,080, which constituted 78.1% of the population with male literacy of 81.5% and female literacy of 74.4%.
 The effective literacy rate of the 7+ population of Sultanpur was 87.6%, of which male literacy was 91.6% and female literacy rate was 83.2%.
 The Scheduled Castes population was 7,706.
 Sultanpur had 17,954 households in 2011.

 Transportation

 Road

-Sultanpur is connected to nearby cities through the 4-lane Lucknow to Jaunpur-Saidpur NH 731 and the 2-lane Allahabad to Faizabad NH 330.
+Sultanpur is connected to nearby cities through the 4-lane Lucknow to Jaunpur- Saidpur NH 731 and the 2-lane Prayagraj to Ayodhya NH 330.
 Uttar Pradesh State Road Transport Corporation (UPSRTC) is the major public transport apart from other commercial modes run by private agencies.
+Sultanpur is also connected by the Purvanchal Expressway which starts from Lucknow to Ghazipur.